gsidhu/buzee-tauri/logbook.md

 # Logbook

+- Created new module for text_extraction.
+Supports MS Office, `txt` and `md` files.
+PDFs are going to be difficult perhaps.
 - Added Tauri commands for handling `O` and `Enter` keys.
 - Loading recently opened files on startup.
 - Date search added to backend.